 Finally, the Help tab contains About and *Contents*. *Contents* isn't a very clear label for the button that opens documentation.

-Can app designers just put a few minutes of thought into these menus?
+Can app designers just put a little thought into these menus?

 subscribe via RSS